moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 This does not add the Launchers to Steam as a non steam shortcut yet.
 This just installs them in your compatdata folder titled "NonSteamLaunchers"

+DONT TOUCH THE GOG OR BATTLENET INSTALLS LET THEM INSTALL ON THEIR OWN THEY WILL REMOVE THEMSELVES.